Debut novel: Literary characteristics

 Often an author's first novel will not be as complex stylistically or thematically as subsequent works and often will not feature the author's typical literary characteristics.
 Huffington Posts Dave Astor attributes these to two forces: first that authors are still learning their own unique style and audiences are more willing to read works from unknown authors if they resemble more conventional styles of literature.
 As examples, Astor points to J. R. R. Tolkien's The Hobbit (1937), Margaret Atwood's The Edible Woman (1969) and Charles Dickens' The Posthumous Papers of the Pickwick Club (1837), all of which lack the complexity or stylistic characteristics which audiences praise in the authors' later work.
 There are however some debut novels that are regarded as the author's masterpiece, for example Gustave Flaubert's Madame Bovary, Joseph Heller's Catch 22, Günter Grass' The Tin Drum and Chinua Achebe's Things Fall Apart.
+Conversely, there are other novelists who came to hate their debut novels.
+For example, B. S. Johnson came to hate his debut Travelling People (1963) so much that he demanded it to be withdrawn from sale, which it was, and thus Travelling People remains out of print.

 Sometimes, instead of writing novels to begin their career, some authors will start with short stories, which can be easier to publish and allow authors to get started in writing fiction.